sifank/NexDome_Beaver/README.md

 - Click on the 'Measure Home' button to initialize the rotator.
 This will find and measure the home sensor on the rotator and set all the parameters.
-- The 'AutoCalibrate' button will find the home sensor then calculate and set all the max/min/acceleration/timeout settings
+- The 'Find Home' button will find the home sensor then calculate and set all the max/min/acceleration/timeout settings
   - You should not change these unless you really know what you are doing!
   - If either the rotator or shutter unit is turned off (zero values for the max/min, etc), you should redo the home procedures
   - To reset the rotator parameters back to defaults, click the 'Measure Home' button
-- Park position can be set in two ways:
-  - Enter the degress in the Park Position field
-  - Move the dome to where you want park to be and click on 'Set To Current'
 - To Park or unPark the dome or goto Home, see the Main tab

 After settings the parameters above, go to Options tab and click Save in Configurations so that the parameters are used in future sessions.